Catroidvania/ut3/README.md

 then change into the `ut3-master` directory and run:

 ```
-mingw32-make
+mingw32-make WINDOWS=TRUE
 ```

-if all goes well you can run the program created in the `build` directory:
+if it compiles you can run the program created in the `build` directory:

 ```
 cd build